Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: Yes, because C treats characters as integers.
 You'll probably need to “scale” the character before you use it as a subscript, though.
-Let’s say that we want the letter count array to keep track of a count for each letter in the alphabet.
+Let's say that we want the letter count array to keep track of a count for each letter in the alphabet.
 The array will need 26 elements, so we'd declare it in the following way:

 ```C
 int letter_count[26];
 ```

-However, we can’t use letters to subsctipt `letter_count` directly, because their integer values don't fall between 0 and 25.
-To scale a lower-case letter to the proper range, we can simply subtract `'a'`; to scale an upper-case letter, we’ll subtract `'A'`.
+However, we can't use letters to subsctipt `letter_count` directly, because their integer values don't fall between 0 and 25.
+To scale a lower-case letter to the proper range, we can simply subtract `'a'`; to scale an upper-case letter, we'll subtract `'A'`.
 For example, if `ch` contains a lower-case letter, we'd write

 ```C
 letter_count[ch-'a'] = 0;
 ```

 to clear the count that corresponds to `ch`.
-A minor caveat: this technique isn’t completely portable, because it assumes that letters have consecutive codes.
+A minor caveat: this technique isn't completely portable, because it assumes that letters have consecutive codes.
 However, it works with most character sets. including ASCII.

 </div>
 <!-- END: div -->